bigcommerce/docs/README.md

 ---

 ## Contributing
-Thank you for your interest in contributing to our documentation!
+Thanks for your interest in contributing to our documentation!
 Below are a few quick ways to get started:

-### 👉 To make a change:
+### 👉 To make a change
 Here are some quick links to our [Contribution](/CONTRIBUTING.md) guide:

 - [Making a Quick Edit](/CONTRIBUTING.md#making-a-quick-edit)